 The Comeback Kid – Ironman Italy 2019

-The cold air in the small prefabricated room made me shiver, but my attention was fixed on the screen above the bed where a grainy black and white image of a heart beat slowly.
+My state of undress did nothing to help as I shivered in the cold prefabricated room.
+But my concerns and attention were fixed on the screen above the bed where a grainy black and white image of a heart beat slowly.
 Distracted by movement next to me, I turned and looked down at the strings of a mop sweeping the last streaks of blood off the floor.

 “Is that something to be worried about?”
 I asked the nurse politely.